|

 Glam Brown Drama

-Brown draping behind the tables creates contrast, while white florals keep the scene light and luxurious under warm ambient lighting conditions.
+The brown draping creates contrast while white florals keep everything light and luxurious under all that warm lighting.

-This setup proves brown can feel upscale when paired with glamour rather than rustic details for modern luxury wedding venues today.
+This setup proves brown can feel totally upscale when you pair it with glamour instead of defaulting to rustic details.

 @josediasbridaldesigner